Deepgram / xAI / Google / Speechmatics

 Skip to main content

-Controls how long Deepgram waits after silence before finalizing an utterance.
+Controls how long the engine waits after silence before finalizing an utterance.

 wss://api.telnyx.com/v2/speech-to-text/transcription?endpointing=300